gnu-octave/pkg-example/README.md

 ## 3. Installing your package

-You can install your package at any time into Octave with the command:
+You can always install the latest development version of your package, for example the `master` branch, with the command:

     pkg install https://github.com/gnu-octave/pkg-example/archive/master.zip

-or for a specific release with the command:
+or for a specific release, for example `1.0.0`, with the command:

     pkg install https://github.com/gnu-octave/pkg-example/archive/1.0.0.tar.gz

 For Octave 5.2.0 the **verbose** output will look like this:

 ```
 >> pkg install -verbose https://github.com/gnu-octave/pkg-example/archive/master.zip
 mkdir (/tmp/oct-1zkcqo)